GrammaTech/j8-tests/Readme.md

 ```
 python setup.py --tool <Tool1> --tool_path <path_to_tool1> --tool <Tool2> --tool_path <path_to_tool2>
 ```
-If user wishes to skip the setup, they can directly run pytest by invoking
+If the user wishes to skip the setup, they can directly run pytest by invoking
 ```
 pytest --tool <Tool1> --tool_path <path_to_tool1>
 ```

-This would run the all test, the tool and tool_path combination will build all adapters for the tools, and run all the test evaluation for all the applications found in src/apps directory.

 <a name="extending"/>